lgf00/e1t1-leaderboard/README.md

 This will download all dependencies that this app uses to run.

 ### Step 3: Adding a config.js
-This step is needed to add the funtionalty to read data from a google spreadsheet. create a resources folder under src and then add a new file called `config.js`
+This step is needed to add the funtionalty to read data from the google spreadsheets. create a resources folder under src and then add a new file called `config.js`

 then paste this code in